AdamRose1/Cloud_Hacking/Flaws.Cloud.md

 Step 2: Run nlookup on 52.92.242.211 <br>
 This returns s3-website-us-west-2.amazonaws.com

 Step 3: Now that we know that our target is a s3 bucket we can test the misconfigurations in level 1 and level 2.
-Test for anonymous access to this bucket by running: <br> aws s3 ls s3://level3-9afd3927f195e10225021a578e6f78df.flaws.cloud <br>
+Test for anonymous access to this bucket by running: <br> aws s3 ls s3://level3-9afd3927f195e10225021a578e6f78df.flaws.cloud

 This returns a listing of the s3 bucket:

 ![image](https://github.com/AdamRose1/Cloud_Hacking/assets/93153300/ba82ba6c-5bb6-48ec-824f-c1231691c80d)